adi90x/rancher-active-proxy/README.md

 ### Per-host server default configuration

-If you want most of your virtual hosts to use a default single `server` block configuration and then override on a few specific ones, add a `/etc/nginx/vhost.d/default_server` file.
+If you want most of your virtual hosts to use a default single `server` block configuration and then override it on a few specific ones, add a `/etc/nginx/vhost.d/default_server` file.
 This file will be used on any virtual host which does not have a `/etc/nginx/vhost.d/{rap.host}_server` file associated with it.

 ### Limit RAP to some containers

-If you want an RAP instance to only publish some specific containers/service, you can start the RAP container with environment variable `RAP_NAME = example`
+If you want a RAP instance to only publish some specific containers/services, you can start the RAP container with environment variable `RAP_NAME = example`
-In that situation, all containers to be publish by this instance of RAP should have a label `rap.rap_name = example` If a container should be publish by several RAP instance just use a label matching regex like `rap.rap_name = internal,external` to be publish by RAP instance named `internal` or `external`
+In that situation, all containers to be published by this instance of RAP should have a label `rap.rap_name = example` If a container should be published by several RAP instances just use a label matching regex like `rap.rap_name = internal,external` to be published by RAP instance named `internal` or `external`

 ***

-The below part is mostly taken from jwilder/nginx-proxy [README](https://github.com/jwilder/nginx-proxy/blob/master/README.md) and modify to reflect Rancher Active Proxy
+The below part is mostly taken from jwilder/nginx-proxy [README](https://github.com/jwilder/nginx-proxy/blob/master/README.md) and modified to reflect Rancher Active Proxy

 ### Multiple Hosts